StackStorm-Exchange/stackstorm-icinga2/README.md

 * `api_state_change_password` - password for the user name mentioned above
 * `api_user` - API user name to query Icinga2 host for objects
 * `api_password` - password for the API user
+* `certificate` - Certificate file for client authentication, rather than username/password
+* `key` - Private key file used for client authentication.
+Key material may be provided in certificate file above
+* `ca_certificate` - optional CA bundle to validate the server certificate

 You can also use dynamic values from the datastore.
 See the [docs](https://docs.stackstorm.com/reference/pack_configs.html) for more info.

 ## Actions

-* `get_status` - retrieves status from Icinga2 host
+* `get_status` - retrieves status from Icinga2 host.
+Can filter by specific component
-* `get_host` - retrieves host objects from Icinga2 host, a list of `hosts` can be provided to narrow down the result
+* `get_host` - retrieves a host object from Icinga2.
+If not specified, all hosts are returned
-* `get_service` - retrieves service objects from Icinga2 host, a list of `services` can be provided to narrow down the result
+* `get_service` - retrieves a service object from Icinga2.
+If not specified, all services are returned

 ## Sensor payload